byrobingames/tapdaq/README.md

     [haxelib]   "_OBJC_CLASS_$_Tapdaq", referenced from:

 This means that the iOS Framework are not linked anymore in some how after you donwload the extension.
-### Solution:
+### Solution:<br/>
-1) Go to "YOURDOCUMENTFOLDER"/stencylworks/engine-extensions/tapdaq-master/frameworks"
+1) Go to "YOURDOCUMENTFOLDER"/stencylworks/engine-extensions/tapdaq-master/frameworks"<br/>
-2) Delete the Tapdaq.framework in this folder
+2) Delete the Tapdaq.framework in this folder<br/>
-3) Download the Tapdaq.framework from here: https://www.dropbox.com/s/vqeg64i8f8736mq/tapdaq-ios-sdk-master.zip?dl=0
+3) Download the Tapdaq.framework from here: https://www.dropbox.com/s/vqeg64i8f8736mq/tapdaq-ios-sdk-master.zip?dl=0<br/>
-4) Unzip it and copy the Tapdaq.framework to "YOURDOCUMENTFOLDER"/stencylworks/engine-extensions/tapdaq-master/frameworks"
+4) Unzip it and copy the Tapdaq.framework to "YOURDOCUMENTFOLDER"/stencylworks/engine-extensions/tapdaq-master/frameworks"<br/>
-5) Run clean project and try to compile
+5) Run clean project and try to compile<br/>

 ## Donate